SSWConsulting/SSW.Rules.Content/rules/azure-cost-analysis-tool/rule.md

 Azure cost analysis gives you a detailed breakdown of where any Azure spending is coming from.
 It tells you costing by:

-* The area you are looking at
+* Scoped Area e.g. a subscription
-* Resource Group
+* Resource Group e.g. Northwind.Website
-* Location
+* Location e.g. Australia East
-* Service type
+* Service type e.g. Azure App Service
 Note: You can also 'filter by' any of these things to give you a narrowed down view

 ## Analysing the big dog spenders